AN: This is nothing original, but please enjoy anyway. :)

 "Thank you" was all she could manage, and her brain couldn't figure out the right words to say because her heart was too busy melting.

 He walked toward her and peered down at her.
 She was so strange.
-He reached out to touch her hair (it looked so shiny—it always is), but drew back.
+He reached out to touch her hair (it always looked so shiny), but drew back.
 Blood rushed to his face when he remembered the sparks that flew last night.
-Most of the girls he's been with had been like a lump of clay in bed.
-They felt lifeless and barely moved, thinking they were giving him some special gift simply by letting him sleep with them.
+Most girls he'd been with had been like a lump of clay in bed.
+They felt lifeless and barely moved, as though they were bestowing him with the most generous blessing by letting him touch them.
 He could feel their disdain even if he couldn't see their faces in the dark, and asked himself why they even bothered.
-Just because they were beautiful didn't mean that they felt like a bag of crap in the sack.
+Being beautiful didn't keep them from being a bag of crap in the sack.
 But Hinata was different.
 She had given herself fully.
 There were times when she looked fragile, but last night, she held him close and it felt like her small arms protected him from the world.
 For once he felt wanted.
 And he wished he knew more about her.

 "Say, uh," he scratched his head and bit his lip briefly.
 "Would you wanna have breakfast with me?"
 He laughed nervously.

 "W-What?
 Oh!
 O-of course!"
+Why did she always look pleasantly surprised when he talked to her?
 He laughed again, full of mirth this time.

 "Hey, I think that's the first time I've seen you smile.
 I mean, really smile."